Mrowusu/Business-website-/README.md

 This project is a website for Wine and Dine Restaurant a reputable restaurant company located in Accra with cherful dishes and nice serene atmosphere .
-It comtains the following entities:
+It contains the following entities:
 1.Home
 2.About
 3.Menu